Panthera leo leo: Conservation

 In India, the lion is protected, and included in CITES Appendix I. African lions are included in CITES Appendix II.
 In 2004, it was proposed in 2004 to list all lion populations in CITES Appendix I to reduce exports of lion trophies and implement a stricter permission process, due to the negative impact of trophy hunting.

 In 2006, a Lion Conservation Strategy for West and Central Africa was developed in cooperation between IUCN regional offices and several wildlife conservation organisations.
 The strategy envisages to maintain sufficient habitat, ensure a sufficient wild prey base, make lion-human coexistence sustainable and reduce factors that lead to further fragmentation of populations.

 Surveys and interviews with herders around protected areas revealed that improved enclosures for livestock significantly decreased depredation by lions, and hence contributed to mitigating human-lion conflict.

 The effect of lion trophy hunting and whether it is a sustainable conservation measure, has been discussed controversially.

 In 2016, a group of authors recommended a quota for lion trophy hunting of one lion per 1000 km2 in the WAP protected area complex, and to refrain from imposing an import embargo of lion trophies from this region.

 This recommendation was questioned and strongly opposed, with the argument that the estimate for lion population size in the WAP region is not reliable and therefore the suggested quota inappropriate.

 In captivity

 In 2006, 1258 captive lions were registered in the International Species Information System, including 13 individuals originating from Senegal to Cameroon, 115 from India and 970 with uncertain origin.
 In addition, several lions kept in Ethiopia's Addis Ababa Zoo were thought to be genetically similar to wild lions from Cameroon and Chad.
 They also differed from lions kept at Sana'a Zoo, which were suspected to be of Ethiopian origin.
 Genetic research did not corroborate this result, but placed these lions in P. l. melanochaita.

-In 2023, a lion in the Niokolo-Koba National Park in Senegal has give,n birth the three new cubs, two males, and a female.
+In 2023, a lion in the Niokolo-Koba National Park in Senegal has given birth to three cubs, two males and a female.
 The park is aiming to increase the lion population to 50 lions by the end 2025, before doubling that population in the 5 years after that.